OpenData-tu/documentation/03-Architecture.md

 --> Every importer manages its state independently from the system.
 If the importer failed completing the importing task, it continues from the last checkpoint.
 --> Every importer has a unique name when scheduled to avoid repetition of the same importing job.

-### abc
+### Messaging System

 - Messaging enabled the component to decouple the services from each other.
 We used queue systems to transport and buffer messages to decouple the components even further.
 - Used a distributed messaging systems that is capable of handling millions of concurrent requests and is fault-tolerant.
 - Autonomous parts can be deployed independently, such that the platform keeps running without interruption in contrast to deploying a monolithic application.
 - Choice of open source solutions to ease portability and make it cross-platform

+## Evolution of the architecture

+- Filebeat got obsolete
+- Scheduling handeled by Kubernetes
+- Validation and insert into one component
+-

 ## Limitations

+- ???

+## Future

+- Connection from public API to relational system
-- TODO
+-

-### microservices vs. monolith

-- "nature of project is already distributed" - diverse sources/platform
-- [do we really need it?]